vedladha/RugPull/docker-compose_guide.md

 ```bash
 docker compose down -v
 ```
-When you run docker compose up again, docker will rebuild the database based on database/schema.sql.
+When you run `docker compose up` again after that, Docker will rebuild the database and rerun the scripts in `database/database_init/`.